Tolk language: overview

 Motivation behind Tolk

 FunC is awesome.
-It is really low-level and encourages a programmer to think about compiler internals.
-It gives full control over TVM assembler, allowing a programmer to make his contract as effective as possible.
+It is low-level and encourages a programmer to think about compiler internals.
+It gives complete control over TVM assembler, allowing a programmer to make his contract as effective as possible.
 If you get used to it, you love it.

 But there is a problem.
 FunC is "functional C", and it's for ninja.
 If you are keen on Lisp and Haskell, you'll be happy.
 But if you are a JavaScript / Go / Kotlin developer, its syntax is peculiar for you, leading to occasional mistakes.
 A struggle with syntax may decrease your motivation for digging into TON.

-Imagine, what if there was a language, also smart, also low-level, but not functional and not like C?
+Imagine what if there was a language that was smart and low-level but not functional and not like C?
 Leaving all beauty and complexity inside, what if it would be more similar to popular languages at first glance?

 That's what Tolk is about.